IBM-Cloud/ansible-collection-ibm/docs/ibm_schematics_resource_query_info.rst

   query_id (True, str, None)
     Resource query Id.
 Use `GET /v2/resource_query` API to look up the Resource query definition Ids  in your IBM Cloud account.

+  location (False, str, None)
+    The Region of the workspace.

   iaas_classic_username (False, any, None)